gregnz/stocks/NTNX.md

 The idea is you get a lot of higher level flexibility (which apps run where) and simplicity, and the ability to focus on managing applications and selling jellybeans, rather than having expensive teams setting up servers and hard drives all day.
 In exchange, you lock into a HCI provider (I can't see it making a lot of sense to mix and match HCI providers), give up the hardware level flexibility and pay the fee.

 >"It took longer to open the boxes and rack the servers than to set them up" Kawa Ferid, Infrastructure director Hyundai Australia (from a Nutanix video)

+Also note, Acropolis doesn't need to run on Nutanix hardware.
+You can run it on other hardware in your datacenter.
+Nutanix is actively pursuing the

 ### Containerisation
 Not sure how relevant this is, but containerisation is another level of virtualisation.
 With virtual machines, each 'machine' has its own copy of the operating system (eg, linux or windows).
 Operating systems are pretty large (sometimes, mostly, especially windows) which can make rolling out another version of the virtual machine unweildy, so scaling up can be slow.
 Think of the use case where your application suddenly gets a big spike in traffic (because you put out a special offer on jellybeans for example).
 You need more copies of your application so your load-balancers can use more CPU.